louisjensen/simple-logo-IDE/doc/DESIGN_PLAN.md

     * Executing the commands

 **General Steps:**
 * Use case for our design: The user types in a command to GUI.
-The GUI sends the command to the parser.
-The parser parses the command and tells the Model what to commands to execute.
+The GUI sends the command to the back_end.parser.
+The back_end.parser parses the command and tells the Model what to commands to execute.
 The Model executes the command, updating the state of the back end.
 The back end notifies the GUI that the command has been processed and is ready to be displayed.
 The GUI asks the back end for the necessary information to update the display and updates the display.

 **Classes:**
 * Front-End: